uchicago-library/attachment-converter/ubuntu_wsl/UBUNTU_PACKAGING.md

 Launchpad will often send an email explaining why a package was accepted or rejected with an error.
 It may be that the version number has already been used or the distribution type may be invalid.
 If no email was received, it was silently rejected likely due to GPG reasons.
 Confirm that the correct GPG key is being used to upload, that same GPG key was uploaded to Launchpad, and that the user agreement was signed.
 If fixing a release for the same version, change the package version by incrementing the package version in the `changelog` file i.e. if the version number was `1.0.0-1` change it to `1.0.0-2` where `1.0.0` is the source package version and `-1` and `-2` indicate the version for the packaging process

+#### Why does the version number look like that?
+The version number will contain the source version number, the package release number, and then the ubuntu distribution.
+For example, `0.1.1-2~jammy` indicates project version `0.1.1`, the second package release for that project version, and the ubuntu distribution jammy jellyfish.

 #### Why not package for debian?
-Submitting a package to the official `apt` repositories requires a lengthy vetting process and subsequent version releases also need to undergo such vetting.
+uent version releases also need to undergo such vetting.
 The alternative, a third-party `apt` repository, requires finicky and needlessly complicated GPG key configuration for the user.
 PPA's present a smoother end user experience by removing the need to deal with tricky GPG configuration and add an `apt` repository through a simple command.

 #### Why is this directory specificed as a `data_only_dirs`?
 The `opam` switch being hosted within this directory means that during the build process, binaries and executables are built and placed within subdirectories of this directory to be executed by `opam`.
 This includes a `dune` executable that is mistaken for a `dune` file.
 Specifying this directory as a `data_only_dirs` avoids that error.